RaekwonIII/TestsAndCo/README.md

 http://codesays.com/solutions-to-training-by-codility/
 he's a real bad ass.

-As for the rest, the lame Python exercise, the subtitle extractor, the files named "Test" in Codility folder and some other, those entirely my job
+As for the files named "Test" in Codility folder, those entirely my job